Factors influencing Hedge Funds and Equity Markets

 Share:

-The assets of the hedge fund industry improved in Q1 as of March 31, 2019, to $3.18 trillion, which was supported by strong investment performance in the quarter.
+The hedge fund industry's assets improved in Q1 as of March 31, 2019, to $3.18 trillion, supported by strong investment performance in the quarter.
 The increase in value overcame other restrictions.

-The current asset level reported by the funds is 5th highest, and 1.9 percent low from September levels.
+The current asset level reported by the funds is the 5th highest, and 1.9 per cent low from September levels.
 The largest funds witnessed outflows.

-The fund AUM had an outflow of $5 billion, where it had total assets of $15.2 billion in Q4 2018.
-Smaller funds witnessed outflow in the range of $1 to $5 billion.
+The fund AUM had an outflow of $5 billion, with total assets of $15.2 billion in Q4 2018.
+Smaller funds witnessed outflow of $1 to $5 billion.

-The chief Investment Strategists who were actively managing multiple assets, factor-based, long-short, and various other portfolio diversifiers - are conducting behind the scene reviews to identify the issues responsible for the poor performance in 2018.
+The Chief Investment Strategists who were actively managing multiple assets, factor-based, long-short, and various other portfolio diversifiers - are conducting behind-the-scenes reviews to identify the issues responsible for the poor performance in 2018.

-Last year witnessed an unfavorable macroeconomic environment, higher market volatility, and anxiety caused by changes in geopolitical trade situations causing inflation.
+Last year, we witnessed an unfavourable macroeconomic environment, higher market volatility, and anxiety caused by changes in geopolitical trade situations causing inflation.

-The return of alternative risk premium grew to an average of 2.46 percent in Q1, 2019, which was in a negative (-3.02%) in the last quarter ending December 2018.
+The return of alternative risk premium grew to an average of 2.46 per cent in Q1 2019, which was a negative (-3.02%) in the last quarter ending December 2018.

 Even the diversifiers in the institutional portfolios, which are less expensive and liquid, did not deliver the expected returns.

-Institutional investments of the long-term investors like endowments, pension funds, and others were unable to incorporate strategies to handle the extreme volatility.
+Institutional investments of long-term investors like endowments, pension funds, and others could not incorporate strategies to handle the extreme volatility.

-In the last year, the position shifted in favor of equities, as a substitute for bonds where the strategists were looking for long equity positions, at the same time as the global markets continued to deliver strong returns.
+In the last year, the position shifted in favour of equities as a substitute for bonds, where the strategists were looking for long equity positions.
+At the same time, the global markets continued to deliver strong returns.

-The equity markets in terms of long-term risks are no longer bullish.
+In terms of long-term risks, the equity markets are no longer bullish.

 Some stocks remained bearish even in the short term.